suzybee1987/ms1-ali-shiatsu/README.md

     -The layout is colour coordinated to make it easy to see where each section starts and ends.
   - [x]I want to see a map of the location so that I can determine how close it is to my location and navigate there easily.
     -Google Map with the local area featured in Find Me section.
+  - [x]I want to easily understand the main purpose of the site and learn more about the business.
+  - [x]I want to see testimonials to understand what previous users think of them and see if they are trusted.

 - As a user returning to the site:
   - [x]I want to be able to access the site easily on my chosen device